evanvliet/vw/INDEX.md

 Adding a keyword, *e.g.*, *autopay*, to enable retrieving all password data associated with that keyword.
 This helps if you lose a credit card, and need to update web sites.

+To generate a password, use `getpass -p`.
+Pass an option, *e.g.*
+`large` or `small` or `right` to get one thats too big, or too small, or just right.
+Also accepts inter options for a custom mix of letters, digts and punctation.
+See *tools/mk_passwd.py*.
 * `getpass`  use passsword db.

 ###### [base/scrap.sh](base/scrap.sh)